gtheilman/ExamSoft_To_Blackboard/readme.md

 # ExamSoft Export Scores CSV to Blackboard Import Scores CSV Converter

-A Python script that can be run from the command prompt or converted into a  **Windows desktop application**.
+A Python script that can be run from the command prompt or can be converted into a  **Windows desktop application**.

 We use ExamSoft at our school but test scores are reported in Blackboard Ultra.